Cinthia Kusuma Rani

 Cinthia Kusuma Rani ([k'u'sum'a']; born 4 November, 1997) is an Indonesian ambassador for the Ministry of Environment and Forestry of Indonesia, TV commercial model and a beauty pageant titleholder who was crowned Miss Earth Indonesia 2019.
 She represented Indonesia at the Miss Earth 2019 held in Jesse M. Robredo Coliseum, Naga City, Camarines Sur - Philippines on October 26, 2019.

 Personal life

-Rani was born and raised in Ketapang, West Kalimantan, Indonesia to a Melayu Mother and Melayu-Sunda father.
+Rani was born and raised in Ketapang, West Kalimantan, Indonesia to a Melayu mother and Melayu-Sunda father.
 Rani moved to Jakarta for her University studies.
-She is a young beauty-entrepreneur who is also work with her own Non-governmental organization called Greenish Pioneer, an Environmental Ambassador Organization and Environmentalist in Indonesia.
+She is a young beauty-entrepreneur who has also worked with her own non-governmental organization called Greenish Pioneer, an Environmental Ambassador Organization and Environmentalist in Indonesia.

 Rani managed to bring students in the rural area across Borneo island to understand the concern of planting trees and make the best use of everything in the environment.
-The beauty was one of the favourites since the beginning of the journey.

 She has also been working as a volunteer towards promotion of eco-friendly management for Ministry of Environment and Forestry of Indonesia, where she was chosen as an ambassador.
 She holds a degree in Communication Studies from the Pancasila University, Jakarta, graduated with Latin honours (summa cum laude).